mattstabeler/opensauce/recipes/Sourdough_Loaf.md

-For this recipe, you need a sourdough starter ... howto coming soon, assuming you have it already:
+For this recipe, you need a [sourdough starter](recipes/Sourdough_Starter) ... how to coming soon, assuming you have it already:

 # Ingredients